EscolaLMS/Invoices/README.md

 ## What does it do

-This package is adapter for EscolaLMS to create pdf invoice by <a href="https://github.com/LaravelDaily/laravel-invoices" target="_blank">`laraveldaily/laravel-invoices`</a>
+This package is adapter for EscolaLMS to create pdf invoice by [laraveldaily/laravel-invoices](https://github.com/LaravelDaily/laravel-invoices)

 ## Installing